 Bacne is a stubborn beast.
 Once irritation sets in, clogged pores and dry skin can make breakouts worse, which is why you need something that sloughs away flakes and grime without further irritating your skin.
 I thought of making a back scrub to get rid of my back acne, but the logistics always throw me for a loop: how, exactly, am I supposed to apply it?

-Instead of struggling with that brain teaser, I went the easy route and made an exfoliating spray.
+Instead of struggling with that brain teaser, I went the easy route and made an exfoliating acne body spray.
 Just spritz it on hard-to-reach areas and let ingredients like apple cider vinegar, essential oils, lemon juice and salicylic acid naturally exfoliate for you.

-Salicylic acid penetrates skin to shrink bumps and clear pores while soothing and calming inflammation.
 Apple cider vinegar is astringent and disinfecting, a double whammy for acne.
 Plus it’s loaded with healthy bacteria that help reduce swelling and calm irritation.